 Give Me Your Pain

-A number of years ago, Ron Manwarren of Royal Botanicals brought over a new formulation – or rather his version of a traditional herbal based "deep tissue oil."
-His timing was perfect because I had been working on the development of an all-natural transport system capable of quickly "transporting" herbal extracts through the skin and into the underlying tissue and joints.
-It looked like that between us; we had the makings of a whole new order of topical pain relief.
+A number of years ago, a good friend of mine who was an herbalist brought over a new formulation -- or rather his version of a traditional herbal-based "deep tissue oil."
+His timing was perfect because I had been working on the development of an all-natural transdermal system capable of quickly "transporting" herbal extracts through the skin and into the underlying tissue and joints.
+As we will discuss in this report, virtually every topical pain relief product on the market has "some" transdermal capabilities, but what I had been working on was levels of magnitude beyond those.
+It seemed as if we had the makings of a whole new order of topical pain relief.

 How Pain Starts

 To understand how such a formula works, it helps to have some understanding of how the body interprets and handles pain.
 The pain impulse begins at the point of injury -- either external, such as a cut, a burn, or a scrape; or internal, such as a knuckle swollen with arthritis.

 Once the impulse starts, it triggers a number of bio-chemicals to be released at the site of the injury.
 Some of these bio-chemicals are histamine, bradykinin, prostaglandin, and Substance P. Each of these has one or more effects on the body.
 And many of these bio-chemicals are inflammatory -- that is, they cause the injury site to swell up.

 Inflammation is actually a defense mechanism for the body.
 Inflammation serves to bathe the injury in healing fluids and acts as a cushion to protect against further injury.
 However, if the inflammation is prolonged or out of control, it can cause destruction.
 This is what occurs in arthritis, where the inflammation actually destroys the joints.
 Also, inflammation can serve to compound problems by actually causing pain itself.